-The links below will take you to a page where we outline some of our prices along with more certainty around the key stages of these types of matters.
+The links below (if you’re on your mobile) or the links to the right hand side (if you’re on your computer) will take you to a page where we outline some of our prices along with more certainty around the key stages of these types of matters.

 If you have any immediate questions on this topic, please do not hesitate to email us at firstname.lastname@example.org.